LoRA Training Guide

 What LoRA Training Actually Does

-The result: A 20-200MB file that transforms how the base model handles your specific subject while preserving everything else it knows.
+The rank $r$ (typically 4-128) is tiny compared to the full matrix dimensions, so you train only a few million parameters instead of billions.
+The result: a 20-200MB file that transforms how the base model handles your specific subject while preserving everything else it knows.

 Requirements